 Front-End

-React.js is an open-source, front end JavaScript library for building user interfaces or UI components.
-It is maintained by Facebook and a community of individual developers and companies.
+React.js is an open-source, front-end JavaScript library for building user interfaces or UI components.
+It is maintained by Facebook and a community of developers and companies.

 Component-Based

-React allow its users to build encapsulated components that manage their own state, then compose them to make complex UIs.
+React allows its users to build encapsulated components that manage their own state and then compose them to create complex UIs.

 Declarative

-React makes it painless to create interactive UIs.
-After designing simple views for each state in the application, React will efficiently update and render just the right components when the date changes
+React makes it painless to create an interactive UI.
+After designing simple views for each state in the application, React efficiently updates and renders just the right components when the date changes.

 Write once, Use everywhere